x2125001/WonderProject/README.md

 --- | --- | --- | --- |--- |--- |---
 MSE | 0.8721 | 0.881 | 0.8103 | 0.8742 | 0.8410 | 0.8742

-The best model saved from the random-forest is deployed using the fastapi Just run the following command at the root of your project and answer questions:
+The best model saved from the random-forest is deployed using the fastapi, which is then integrated into the streamlit

 ```sh
 npx readme-md-generator